ranjanadobal/ranjanadobal/README.md

 # Work Experience
-* Graduate Research Assistant at Foster School of Business, University of Washington, Seattle [2020-2023]
+* Graduate Research Assistant at University of Washington, Seattle [2020-2023]
-* Research Assistant at Haas School of Business, University of California Berkeley [2018-2020]
+* Research Assistant at University of California, Berkeley [2018-2020]
-* Market Planning Manager at Procter & Gamble (P&G)[2013-2017]
+* Market Planning Manager (forecasting) at Procter & Gamble (P&G)[2013-2017]
-* R&D Engineer at Maruti Suzuki India Limited (Suzuki Motor Corporation)[2008-2011]
+* R&D Engineer at Maruti Suzuki India Limited (Suzuki Motor Corporation Japan)[2008-2011]

 # Education
 * MSBA, Foster School of Business, University of Washington, Seattle, US[2020-2023]
 * MBA(Operations and Management), S P Jain Institute of Management and Research (SPJIMR), Mumbai, India[2011-2013]
-* BTech(Electronics and Communication Engineering), Indira Gandhi Delhi Technical University for Women, New Delhi, India[2004-2008]
+* BTech (Electronics and Communication Engineering), Indira Gandhi Delhi Technical University for Women, New Delhi, India[2004-2008]

 I am passionate about coding, problem solving, and learning new skills in various areas including ✳️ Machine Learning, ✳️ Data Science, and ✳️ Data Visualization.
 I love working with different technologies and platforms and I am currently working on: